 But don’t think that was a slam-duck approval.
 This past March, the FDA’s Advisory Committee for Reproductive Health Drugs voted 10 to 4 against recommending approval.
 Those opposed submitted the drug’s minimal superiority to placebo didn’t outweigh the risk for suicidal ideation, osteoporosis, and other unpleasantries.

 Interestingly enough, the committee also voted 12 to 2 to put the kibosh on another nonhormonal hot flash drug remedy.
-That would be gabapentin, which already holds FDA approval as an anticonvulsant – Neurontin.
+That would be gabapentin, which already holds FDA approval as an anticonvulsant.
+The brand name is Neurontin.
 Ultimately, gabapentin didn’t make the final cut.

-Now then, the FDA is certainly not obliged to follow the advice of its advisory committees.
-It sure as heck did for gabapentin; however, did not for Brisdelle.
+Now, the FDA certainly isn’t obliged to follow the advice of its advisory committees.
+It sure as heck did for gabapentin; however, it didn’t for Brisdelle.
 Why?
-Here’s what was offered by Hylton Joffe, MD, director of the Division of Bone, Reproductive and Urologic Products in the FDA’s Center for Drug Evaluation and Research in a news release…
+Here’s what was offered in a news release by Hylton Joffe, MD, director of the Division of Bone, Reproductive and Urologic Products in the FDA’s Center for Drug Evaluation and Research…

 There are a significant number of women who suffer from hot flashes associated with menopause and who cannot or do not want to use hormonal treatments.